 This project aims to improve access to inclusive education for children with disabilities in emergency situations.
 The project brings together organisations of persons with disabilities at the local, national, and regional level in Colombia and Niger.

-State Department Eastern Europe - the JUDY project
+State Department Eastern Europe: